 - National Gallery of Art, Washington.
 National Gallery of Art, Washington, 1992: 69, repro.

 - Löcher, Kurt.
 Review of German Paintings of the Fifteenth through Seventeenth Centuries, by John Oliver Hand with the assistance of Sally E. Mansfield.
-Kunstchronik 43 no. 1 (January 1995): 18.
+Kunstchronik 43, no. 1 (Januar 1995): 18.

 - Hand, John Oliver.
 National Gallery of Art: Master Paintings from the Collection.
 Washington and New York, 2004: 141, no. 109, color repro.